-Pendle Councils commitments to achieving good governance in practice include:

-- Constitution, Policy Framework and HR Policies creates the conditions to enable Members and Officers to demonstrate a strong commitment to the rule of the law, and adhere to relevant laws and regulations, allowing them to utilise powers for the benefit of the community. - Constitution outlines the roles and responsibilities of Members and Statutory Officers (Head of Paid Services, Monitoring Officer and Section 151 Officer) in line with legislative and regulatory requirements. - ✓ Ethical Framework (Code of Conduct, Declarations of Interests and Gifts and Hospitality) sets out the standards of behaviour, conduct and values the Council expects of its Members, Officers and those who work with the Council.
-This together with promoting the framework ensures that high standards of conduct are maintained and where appropriate safeguards are put in place, and action is taken where breaches occur.
-For example, the Council has a Standards Hearing Panel in place (including an independent persons) to hear any alleged breaches of the Code of Conduct. - ✓ Policy Framework identifies the key policies and strategies that ensure effective delivery of the Council's Corporate Plan, ensuring compliance with statutory duties/responsibilities. - Policy and strategy guidance ensures that the policy development process gives due consideration to key aspects such as sustainable economic social and environmental benefits and the long-term view - Council policies are considered and approved by Members - ✓ Robust Financial and Contract Procedure Rules and effective procurement arrangements are embedded to enable the Council to demonstrate good practice, ethical values, compliance with legislation, realise value for money and public accountability. - ✓ Robust Audit and Counter Fraud procedures ensures corruption and misuse of power are dealt with effectively. - ✓ Suite of Anti-Fraud, Theft and Corruption, Anti-Money Laundering, Anti-Bribery and Whistleblowing Policies demonstrate our commitment to review / investigate matters that may compromise the Council's values or integrity. - Corporate training and induction programme ensures that Members are offered, and Officers receive appropriate training to assist them in effectively executing their duties, and understand the standards of behaviour expected of them. - Decision making processes ensures that legal and ethical implications are fully considered. - ✓ Annual Internal Audit Plan is focussed on the organisation's assurance framework, core and mandated reviews (including follow-up of previous review recommendations) and risk-based reviews. - ✓ Complaints Policy and handling guidelines / procedures ensures that we remain accountable for our actions and can deal effectively with issues highlighted when we get it wrong.
+Sub Principles Pendle Councils commitments to achieving good governance in practice include: A1 - Behaving with Integrity The Council('s): A2 - Demonstrating strong commitment to ethical values A3 - Respecting the rule of law Constitution, Policy Framework and HR Policies creates the conditions to enable Members and Officers to demonstrate a strong commitment to the rule of the law, and relevant laws and regulations, allowing them to utilise powers for the benefit of the community.
+Constitution outlines the roles and responsibilities of Members and Statutory Officers (Head of Paid Services, Monitoring Officer and Section 151 Officer) in line with legi regulatory requirements.
+Ethical Framework (Code of Conduct, Declarations of Interests and Gifts and Hospitality) sets out the standards of behaviour, conduct and values the Council expects of i Officers and those who work with the Council.
+This together with promoting the framework ensures that high standards of conduct are maintained and where appropria are put in place, and action is taken where breaches occur.
+For example, the Council has a Standards Hearing Panel in place (including an independent persons) to hear a breaches of the Code of Conduct.
+Policy Framework identifies the key policies and strategies that ensure effective delivery of the Council's Corporate Plan, ensuring compliance with statutory duties/resp Policy and strategy guidance ensures that the policy development process gives due consideration to key aspects such as sustainable economic social and enviro benefits and the long-term view Council policies are considered and approved by Members Robust Financial and Contract Procedure Rules and effective procurement arrangements are embedded to enable the Council to demonstrate good practice, ethical valu with legislation, realise value for money and public accountability. ✓ Robust Audit and Counter Fraud procedures ensures corruption and misuse of power are dealt with effectively. ✓ Suite of Anti-Fraud, Theft and Corruption, Anti-Money Laundering, Anti-Bribery and Whistleblowing Policies demonstrate our commitment to review / investigate matte compromise the Council's values or integrity.
+Corporate training and induction programme ensures that Members are offered, and Officers receive appropriate training to assist them in effectively executing their du understand the standards of behaviour expected of them.
+Decision making processes ensures that legal and ethical implications are fully considered.
+Annual Internal Audit Plan is focussed on the organisation's assurance framework, core and mandated reviews (including follow-up of previous review recommendations based reviews.
+Complaints Policy and handling guidelines / procedures ensures that we remain accountable for our actions and can deal effectively with issues highlighted when we get d adhere to egislative and of its Members, riate safeguards r any alleged sponsibilities. ronmental alues, compliance ters that may duties, and ons) and risket it wrong.

-Actions planned / needed Consider the need to provide Contract Tendering training to staff.
-Review of Complaints handling processes and policy undertaken and recommendations agreed Monitoring Officer / Head of Policy & May 2024 Commissioning
+Actions planned / needed By who By when Consider the need to provide Contract Tendering training to staff.
+Head of Finance June 2024 Review of Complaints handling processes and policy undertaken and recommendations agreed Monitoring Officer / Head of Policy & May 2024 Commissioning

-Principle B: Ensuring openness and comprehensive stakeholder engagement

-Local government is run for the public good; organisations therefore should ensure openness in their activities.
-Clear, trusted channels of communication and consultation should be used to engage effectively with all groups of stakeholders, such as individual citizens and service users, as well as institutional stakeholders.
+Principle B: Ensuring openness and comprehensive stakeholder engagement Local government is run for the public good; organisations therefore should ensure openness in their activities.
+Clear, trusted channels of communication and consultation should be used to engage effectively with all groups of stakeholder individual citizens and service users, as well as institutional stakeholders.